 Charles I made his problems worse by trying to rule without parliament.
 It wasn't really one man rule; Charles relied heavily on Laud and on his de facto Prime Minister, Thomas Wentworth (1593-1641), whom Charles made Earl of Strafford.
 But eventually Charles, who had not summoned a parliament from 1628 to 1640, had to call what became the "Long Parliament"; he had been defeated by the Scots (yes, his own subjects!) and needed to raise money (OxfordCompanion, p.
 594).

 What he raised instead was a rebellion.
 Strafford was impeached on vague charges by the House of Commons (Wedgwood-Peace, p.
 272).
-Strafford went on trial before the Lords, and because the charges were mostly trumped up, gave a very good defence of himself (OxfordCompanion, p.
+Strafford went on trial before the Lords, and because the charges were mostly trumped up, gave a very good defense of himself (OxfordCompanion, p.
 894).
 Since acquittal seemed likely, the Commons took emergency action, passing an act of attainder against Strafford (Wedgwood-Peace, p.
 413).
 In other words, they declared him guilty of being someone they didn't like, and executed him for it.
 It will tell you how pathetic Charles I was that he refused to sign the act until Strafford himself asked the king to do it, in order to avoid making Charles's position worse (Wedgwood-Peace, pp. 427-428).

 But Charles's sacrifice of his most able subordinate did not help him significantly.
 The Long Parliament had tasted blood.
 Laud's case was next: "[T]he long drawn out trial of Archbishop Laud had gratified his more vindictive enemies and served, though not very adequately, to keep before the public the knowledge that Presbyterians and sectaries alike abominated the episcopal church.
 But once again, as with Strafford, the prosecutors found that the law strictly interpreted could not be stretched to find the Archbishop guilty" (Wedgwood-War, p.
 384).
 The trial lasted from 1641 to 1644; in the latter year, they finally gave up and attainted him, as they had Strafford; Laud was executed in January 1645.
 To the end, he protested that he opposed reunion with Rome (and his papers proved he meant it; Wedgwood-War, pp. 400-401; OxfordCompanion, p.
 562).
 But it was certainly hard to tell from his actions.

-By now, parliament was growing accustomed to attainders, and was purging itself of members willing to compromise.
+By now, the Long Parliament was growing accustomed to attainders, and was purging itself of members willing to compromise.
 Nor was Charles I showing any signs of backing down himself; his belief in the Divine Right of Kings to be Really Really Stupid was unshaken to the end, even though (it should be noted) there is absolutely no Biblical basis for this idea; indeed, in the books of Samuel and King we find numerous kings of Israel and Judah condemned, and a few even executed by the people.
 Finally Parliament attainted *him*, and he was executed in 1649 (OxfordCompanion, p.
 191).

 So if the original verse was about religion and church-state relations in the early seventeenth century, we have many possible dates: